-- The Awards Committee, i.e., the Vice-President or his/her designate, shall be responsible for ensuring that the plaques
+The Awards Committee, i.e., the Vice-President or his/her designate, shall be responsible for ensuring that the plaques for

-for the Rupert MacNeill Award for best undergraduate student oral presentation, the Sandra Barr Award for best graduate
+Award is given for the best oral presentation on undergraduate research, the Sandra Barr Award is given for the best oral

 - The Education Committee shall comprise three or more members of the Society.
 The purpose of the committee is to